dnasko/FantasyFootball/README.md

 2014 Year in review
 ===================
 Becasue we didn't want to have a 14-man league in 2014 we split the league into two conferences: Yuengling Conference and Cheesesteak Conference.
 This wasn't actually a great idea, as having 8-man leagues made getting good players too easy.
+Additionally it meant Jess and I were in each of the two conferences, which wasn't that great.

 Yuengling Conference
 --------------------